mdoerges/alpine-php72withexts/README.md

 Please use the Docker image [nginx:mainline-alpine](https://hub.docker.com/_/nginx) or [nginx:stable-alpine](https://hub.docker.com/_/nginx) for the web server part

-## Please take care that PHP7.2 is out of support.
-So no security updates anymore.
+## Please take care that PHP 7.2 is out of support.
+So there are no security updates available anymore.

 ## Can be used with